 Ever since I was a little girl, I have loved sunflower-yellow, chartreuse, citrus and/or neon yellow.
 It all started out with my Mother’s love for knitting.
 She knitted me a straight long sleeved neon yellow dress with a crew neck.
 This dress was the perfect dress that I loved to wear with a great wide brown belt with silver colored buckle and brown tights.
 I loved this dress.
 Thank you, Mom.

 It is a real thing that childhood outfits influence your style in adulthood.
 Ever since, I have had a knack for this color.
-However, growing up it moved from right in the face and full on like that dress, to small doses like a necklace, belts, pom pom hat, and shoes.
-When my last pair of neon pumps were worn out, I started to search for the next pair.
-The long search has an end: I found my perfect new pair of neon yellow pumps.
+However, growing up it moved from right in the face and full on like that dress, to small doses like a necklace, belts, pom-pom hat, and shoes.
+Ever since becoming an adult I replaced my neon shoes, when the old pair was worn out.

-Yes, neon yellow at 40+ sounds risky.
-However, with a classic all neutral monochromatic outfit they are the perfect pop of color to create interest.
-As a result, thumbs up for neon yellow!
+Sure, neon colors over 50 sounds risky.
+However, they are the perfect pop of color to create interest with a classic all neutral monochromatic outfit.
+As a result, thumbs up for neon colors!

-The above business casual style winter look was my outfit at the office.
-The trick to look sophisticated in neon colors is to go for pieces that read high quality like a neon cashmere sweater (see the review of my Citrus cashmere sweater), statement designer shoes, ageless prints having a pop of neon color.
+The trick to look sophisticated and office appropriate in neon colors is to go for pieces that read high quality like a neon cashmere sweater (see the review of my Citrus cashmere sweater), statement designer footwear, or ageless prints on scarves having a pop of neon color.

 Chartreuse Looks Great with Gray and Black

-This crazy color falls halfway between yellow and green.
-It was named after a French liqueur of this fascinating color called green Chartreuse.
-This liquor came on the market in 1764.
+Chartreuse falls halfway between neon green and yellow.
+The name goes back to a French liqueur of this fascinating color that hit the market in 1764.

 The word chartreuse is also fascinating.
 It contains the word “art” and “reuse”.
 There was a vintage/art store in Fairbanks of that name.
 I always wondered whether the name was picked with this in mind or just because of the craziness of the color.
-Their store sign was of course in this color.
+Of course, the store sign was in this color.
 Speaking of art, it also applies to fashion.